-Custom Cataract Surgery in the Bay Area
+Custom Cataract Surgery in San Jose

 Imagine life without glasses or contacts, everything in clear, bright, vibrant color.
 Activities like driving, reading, hiking, biking, swimming and golf are much more convenient.
 At OPTIMA, this freedom and comfort is precisely what we strive to achieve every day for the people who have chosen to trust their eyes to us.

 The center you choose for vision correction should offer advanced technology and experienced eye surgeons.
 Our surgeons hold leadership roles in the development of new vision correction technology giving them early access to the latest advances.
 Our patients often benefit from next-generation technology before it’s available anywhere else.

 The latest technology is important and it can affect your level of satisfaction with the procedure.
 However, it’s the surgeon and dedicated the staff behind the technology that truly makes the difference.
 The surgeons and surgical team at OPTIMA have been recognized as leaders in the field, and are continually setting the standard of care that other eye surgeons follow.

 As you consider any type of vision correction, you can be confident in our commitment to be there every step of the way to make the process comfortable, and above all, successful.

 To download our brochure on cataract surgery, click here.

 What is a cataract?

 A cataract is a clouding or opacification of the naturally clear lens inside the eye.
 This clouding causes blurred or foggy vision or glare.
 It is not a visible film or growth over the outside of the eye.
 The word “cataract” actually means “waterfall” – as if one were looking through a waterfall.

 There are two basic types of cataracts